splunk/splunk-aws-cloudformation/README.md

   * For **KeyName** field, specify an EC2 keypair to access the Bastion host.
 If you don't have an EC2 keypair already, refer to [AWS EC2 keypair guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
   * For **BastionKeyName**, specify a unique EC2 keypair to access private instances from the Bastion host.
 You can leave the default value as is.
   * For **ClusterSecurityKey** field, specify security key which will be used to authenticate traffic between cluster nodes.
 You can leave default value as is.
   * For **ClusterSize** field, specify your deployment size in terms of number of indexer peer nodes.
+Nodes will be evenly distributed across the different AZs (refer to ClusterAZCount parameter).
 Value must be an integer between 2 and 9.
 Defaults to 3.
   * For **ClusterAZCount** field, specify number of Availability Zones over which to distribute nodes; set to > 1 for Multi-AZ clustering.
 Defaults to 1 (single AZ).
   * For **InstanceType**, specify instance type for Splunk servers.
 You can leave default value as is.
   * For **SSHFrom**, specify the public IP address range that can SSH into your Bastion host.
 By default, Bastion host can be accessed from anywhere using **KeyName** keypair.